FreeTAKTeam/FreeTAKHub-Installation/README.md

 ### Automated Ansible Installation

-In the top-level directory, enter:
+At the top-level directory of the FreeTAKHub-Installation repository, enter:

 ```console
 ./scripts/init.sh
 ```

-Optional: To activate the virtual environment, enter:
+Optional (But Recommended!): Activate the Python virtual environment:

 ```console
 activate
 ```

-To deactivate:
+To deactivate the Python virtual environment:

 ```console
 deactivate
 ```

-To know more about Python virtual environments and why they are a good idea, see:
+To learn more about Python virtual environments and why they are a good idea, see:

 <https://realpython.com/python-virtual-environments-a-primer/>

-### Manual Installation for Ansible
+### Manual Ansible Installation

-if you prefer to have more control use this method.
+The manual installation allows more control.

-In the console:
+In the console, enter:

 ```console
 sudo apt update